 A statistical model that accounted for relevant environmental variables and 'Percent Time Lost' was applied to the C-POD data, and was used to test for changes in the distribution and activity of harbour porpoise in relation to the installation and operation of the turbine.
 The overall effect of turbine operations on porpoise detection rates were found to be significant (P < 0.01).
-East1, a site 210 m north of the turbine at 41 m depth, and D1, a site 230 m south of the turbine.
-Both of these sites had overall lower activity levels both with and without the turbine, whereas the sites > 1 km west and south of the turbine.
+East1, a site 210 m north of the turbine at 41 m depth, and D1, a site 230 m south of the turbine at 33 m depth both showed significantly fewer porpoise detections post-installation of the turbine.
+Both of these sites had overall lower activity levels both with and without the turbine, whereas the sites > 1 km west and south of the turbine had overall higher activity levels and showed no decrease in porpoise detections with the turbine.
 Given that detection ranges of harbour porpoise are small (< 2-300 m), it is possible that the lower detection rates recorded by the icListen hydrophone mounted on the turbine reflect near-field avoidance by harbour porpoise.